 }

+WebAPI Transport Bindings

+text to be done by Dieter

-WebSocket API Binding
+WebSocket Transport Binding

-IntroductionThis chapter introduces a Web API binding of the OpenCMAPI enabler using the W3C WebSocket API [WEBSOCKET] in order to give Web-based applications access to CMAPI.
+This chapter introduces a Web API binding of the OpenCMAPI enabler using the W3C WebSocket API [WEBSOCKET] in order to give Web-based applications access to CMAPI.

 WebSocket provides web-based applications with a full-duplex communication channel over a persistent connection.
 It enables a stream of messages, which is a perfect fit for the message exchange of OpenCMAPI.
 It implements CMAPI functionality using extended JSON-RPC [JSON-RPC] data object as the Application Data within the underlying Web Socket Protocol [RFC6455].
 JSON-RPC is a stateless, light-weight remote procedure call based on JSON data format [RFC4627].